 A database of world, continent, country, and state maps.
 Included in the 4,000+ maps are: political maps, physical maps, outline maps, population maps, precipitation maps, climate maps, and other thematic maps.

-California Indie-Authors, Library Journal SELF-e Selects picks, and local content.
+California Indie-Authors, Indie Author Project Select, and local content.

 This website, focused on Black Freedom, features select primary source documents related to critical people and events in African American history. its intention is to support a wide range of students, as well as independent researchers and anyone interested in learning more about the foundation of ongoing racial injustice in the U.S. – and the fights against it.